PACTCare/Stars-Network/WHITEPAPER.md

   Incentive – Stars
 </h2>

 The monetary token and voting power of the network is called Star.
-The Stars token is based on the ERC20 token with added lock and unlock functions for staking.
 Staking is required for participating in the governance process (see [Governance – The Federation](#governance)) as well as for validating data.

 All monetary transactions in the network, like paying for unique names, fees or participating in smart contract marketplaces require Stars as a payment token.
 However, the goal is to make it as easier as possible to use other currencies for payment.
 Therefore, systems like Chainlink [\[18\]][18] will be implemented in a later stage to make it even possible to use fiat for buying digital goods without trusting a centralized authority.
 The ability to exchange different currencies almost instantly makes it unnecessary to implement a two-token system, in which a stable coin is used for monetary transactions, and another token is used for staking.